 The ball valve may be the right one for you if your job involves throttling clear water.
 These operate with a ¼ turn and can function fully opened or fully closed.
 Ball valves have low pressure drops which allows them to open or close quickly.

 Butterfly valves are joining ball valves in the “quarter-turn valve” family.
 If you need to prevent back-flow in applications which contain a unidirectional flow, butterfly valves are for you.
-They are typically utilized for handling large flows of gases or liquids, including slurries (a semi-liquid mixture of water blended with particles of manure, cement or coal).
+They are common for handling large flows of gases or liquids.
+This includes slurries (a semi-liquid mixture of water blended with particles of manure, cement or coal).

 Gate valves prevent fluid hammer, which can harm piping systems.
 They also provide a positional seal under pressure when utilized in a fully closed state.
-These valves are not designed to regulate the flow of liquid, so make sure to use them either fully closed or fully open at all times.
+These valves are not to regulate the flow of liquid.
+Therefore, make sure to use them either fully closed or fully open at all times.

 Also known as non-return, one-way and clack valves, check valves are different from other types of valves in their ability to pass fluid in solely one direction.

 Gate valves from Bryan Hose & Gasket come in two-port, three-port or angle globe valves, depending on the angle in which you are configuring flow.
-The “Z” pattern of these valves allows them to restrict more flow than gate, butterfly or ball valves, so this should be taken into consideration when making your selection.
+The “Z” pattern of these valves allows them to restrict more flow than gate, butterfly or ball valves.
+Therefore, take this into consideration when making your selection.

+These are just a few factors to consider when choosing the right valve for the job.
 If you are still unsure of which type of valve is right for you, don’t hesitate to contact Bryan Hose & Gasket with the link below for more information!